gvSIGAssociation/gvnix/readme.txt

 * Update if necessary the Roo source code version (tag or head) into 'roo' folder with git

-* Update Roo version reference into gvNIX parent pom.xml (roo.version) and into gvNIX childs pom.xml (parent.version)
+* Update Roo version reference into gvNIX parent pom.xml (roo.version)

-* Update Roo version reference into gvNIX wrapping parent and childs pom.xml

 * Modify and commit the appropriate Roo and gvNIX versions (GVNIX_VERSION and ROO_VERSION) at build.sh file.

-* Modify and commit the appropriate gvNIX version in docbook documentacion (releaseinfo property) at src/site/docbook/reference/index.xml
+* Modify and commit the appropriate gvNIX version in docbook documentacion (releaseinfo property) at src/site/docbook/reference/index.xml and at src/site/docbook/developer/index.xml

 * Create the tag for the gvNIX version we want to build using the following command::